thatfellarobin/timeplot-animator/README.md

 - Enter the targeted video framerate
 - Enter the appropriate scaling factor (you'd use this if the time units of your data aren't seconds and/or if your playback rate isn't real time.
 A value of 1 means one second of animation for one unit of data.)
 - Indicate in the code if interpolation and/or smoothing should be performed on the data.
-- Note: I haven't actually tested the smoothing yet.
-Unknown if it works.

 Some assumptions made about the data: